 Brands can use contextual messaging, tailored product recommendations, and multiple devices to provide interconnected user experiences and obtain a higher campaign ROI.

-How can I develop a successful omni channel campaign?
+How can I develop a successful omnichannel marketing strategy for campaigns?

 Did you know that today, the average customer needs six touchpoints before they buy a product?
-Fifteen years ago, they needed just two.
+15 years ago, they needed just two.

 Review the customer touchpoints